WTSadmin-Brad/Simple-Tracker/docs/ARCHITECTURE.md

 ### API Response Format

-API responses follow this standard format:
+The application uses a standardized API response format across all endpoints:

 ```
+// Success response
 {
-  success: boolean,
+  success: true,
   message: string,
-  [resourceName]: resource-specific data,
+  [resourceName]: resource-specific data, // e.g., tickets, workday, user
   timestamp: string (ISO date)
 }

+// Error response
+{
+  success: false,
+  message: string,
+  error: {
+    code: string,
+    status: number,
+    details?: any
+  },
+  timestamp: string (ISO date)
+}
 ```

-> **Note:** The codebase has some inconsistency in response formats.
-Some endpoints use a generic `data` property while others use resource-specific properties (like `tickets`).
-The recommended approach is to use resource-specific properties for better type safety and intuitive client usage.
+This standardized format uses resource-specific properties (like `tickets` or `workday`) rather than a generic `data` property, providing better type safety and more intuitive client usage.

 ## Authentication Architecture

 ### Authentication Flow

-Simple Tracker uses Firebase Authentication with this flow:
+Simple Tracker uses a custom authentication flow integrated with Firebase Authentication:

-1. **Login**
+1.  **Login (Username/Password):**
-   - User submits credentials
-   - Firebase authenticates and returns tokens
-   - Tokens stored in cookies and memory

-2. **Token Management**
-   - Automatic token refresh before expiration
-   - Session cookies for server-side authentication
+    *   User submits username and password via the client-side login form.
+    *   The client sends credentials to the custom API endpoint `/api/auth/login`.
+2.  **Server-Side Verification & Custom Token:**
+    *   The `/api/auth/login` endpoint verifies credentials (e.g., username and hashed password stored in Firestore).
+    *   Upon successful verification, the server uses the Firebase Admin SDK (`createCustomToken`) to mint a Firebase Custom Token for the user's UID.
+    *   This Custom Token is returned to the client.

-3. **Logout**
+3.  **Client-Side Firebase Sign-In:**
-   - Tokens cleared from storage
-   - Server session terminated
+    *   The client receives the Custom Token.
+    *   The client uses the Firebase Client SDK (`signInWithCustomToken`) to exchange the Custom Token for a standard Firebase ID Token and Refresh Token.
+    *   The Firebase Client SDK automatically manages the ID Token lifecycle (including refresh).
+4.  **Authenticated Requests:**
+    *   For subsequent requests to protected API routes or during page navigation checks, the client sends the current Firebase ID Token in the `Authorization: Bearer <ID_token>` header.
+5.  **Logout:**
+    *   The client calls the Firebase Client SDK's sign-out method.
+    *   Client-side tokens and authentication state are cleared.

 ### Access Control Architecture

-Access control is implemented at multiple levels:
+Access control is implemented server-side using verified Firebase ID Tokens:

-1. **Page-Level Protection** (Next.js Middleware)
+1.  **Page-Level Protection (Next.js Middleware):**
-   - In `src/middleware.ts`
+    *   Located in `src/middleware.ts`.
+    *   Intercepts requests for protected pages.
+    *   Extracts the ID Token from the `Authorization: Bearer` header.
+    *   Uses the Firebase Admin SDK (`verifyIdToken`) to verify the token's validity and signature *on the server*.
-   - Redirects unauthenticated users to login
+    *   Redirects unauthenticated users (invalid/missing token) to the login page.
-   - Checks roles for admin routes
+    *   Checks *verified* custom claims (e.g., `role: 'admin'`) within the decoded token for role-specific routes (like `/admin`).

-2. **API Route Protection** (API Middleware)
+2.  **API Route Protection (API Middleware Helpers):**
-   - In `src/lib/api/middleware.ts`
-   - Verifies authentication tokens
-   - Provides user ID to route handlers
+    *   Helper functions (e.g., `withAuthentication`, `withAdminRole`) located in `src/lib/api/middleware.ts`.
+    *   These helpers wrap API route handlers.
+    *   They extract and verify the ID Token from the `Authorization: Bearer` header using the Firebase Admin SDK (`verifyIdToken`).
+    *   They enforce authentication and, where necessary, specific roles by checking *verified* custom claims from the token.
+    *   The verified user UID and claims are made available to the route handler.

-3. **Role Verification** (Route Handlers)
+3.  **Role Verification (Server-Side Custom Claims):**
-   - Verifies appropriate roles for admin operations
-   - Implemented in individual route handlers

-> **Note:** The codebase separates token verification (in middleware) from role verification (in route handlers).
-This pattern offers flexibility but increases code repetition.
-Consider centralizing role verification if many routes have similar requirements.
+    *   Role-Based Access Control (RBAC) relies *exclusively* on verified custom claims embedded within the Firebase ID Token.
+    *   Claims (e.g., `{ role: 'admin' }` or `{ role: 'employee' }`) are set securely on the server using the Firebase Admin SDK (e.g., during user creation or role update).
+    *   Both the Next.js middleware and API route protection helpers inspect these *verified* claims after successful token verification to make authorization decisions.
+    *   This approach eliminates insecure methods like relying on client-sent headers (`x-user-role`), insecurely decoded tokens (`jwt-decode`), or unverified token data.
 ### User Roles

 Simple Tracker supports these roles: